MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`publishWebProjects`** - **Publish web projects**<br>
 `boolean`.
 Required when `command = publish`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this task is set to `true`, the `projects` property value is skipped, and the task tries to find the web projects in the repository and run the publish command on them.
+If this input is set to `true`, the `projects` property value is skipped, and the task tries to find the web projects in the repository and run the publish command on them.
 Web projects are identified by the presence of either a `web.config` file or a `wwwroot` folder in the directory.
 In the absence of a `web.config` file or a `wwwroot` folder, projects that use a web SDK, like `Microsoft.NET.Sdk.Web`, are selected.
 <!-- :::editable-content-end::: -->
 <br>